Danielby13/knn_classifier/README.md

 # OCR of Handwritten Hebrew
-This project was built as part of Image processing and Computer vision academic course.
+This project was built as part of Image Processing and Computer Vision academic course.
 We used k-Nearest Neighbor algorithm to classify handwriting images, using a database of about 5000 images.

 ## Getting Started
-To run the program,first you need to clone the project. and then in terminal:
+To run the program, first you need to clone the project. and then in terminal:
 ```
 cd to clone file is placed